Noise issues

 Try talking to your neighbours about the noise problem first.

 If that does not work, you can seek mediation and conflict management services from a Community Justice Centre.
-These centres provide free, confidential, impartial, accessible, and voluntary services.
+These centres provide free, confidential, impartial, accessible and voluntary services.

 You can contact the Northern Community Justice Centre at 1800 990 777 or via email at cjc_northern@agd.nsw.gov.au

-Pubs & clubs
+Pubs and clubs

 How we can help